This article will help you:

 To publish your changes to a new version on your branch, follow these steps:

-In the Publish changes modal, review the pending changes.
-If everything looks correct, click Publish.
+- In the Save changes modal, review the pending changes.
+If everything looks correct, click Save.

 Then to merge, follow these steps:

-Navigate to Home.
+- Navigate to Activity.
 You may have to click Refresh.

 If your account is configured for team reviews, you may not have permission to merge directly and will instead first create a merge request.
 A merge request is a way to ask stakeholders outside your team to review your changes and give their explicit approval.
 Only team members with Manager or Admin permissions can approve changes; do so by logging into Amplitude Data and clicking Merge, in the page's toolbar.

 An approved merge request is now ready to be merged by anyone on your team.

 Once you have applied changes to a branch, you can copy those changes to other projects or environments for testing purposes.

 - Go to Activity > Branch Changes from the branch you'd like to copy.

 - Click Copy Branch.